grussorusso/serverledge/README.md

 ## Running (single-node deployment)

+As functions are executed within Docker containers, you need Docker to be installed on the host.
+Furthermore, the Serverledge node needs permissions to create containers.

-You need an **etcd** server to run Serverledge.
+You also need an **etcd** server to run Serverledge.
 To quickly start a local
 server:

 	$ ./scripts/start-etcd.sh   # stop it with ./scripts/stop-etcd.sh